uthaipon/Fair-PCA/README.md

-##### Note
+#### Note

-The newer version of this paper's algorithm is available at https://github.com/uthaipon/multi-criteria-dimensionality-reduction.
-The new algorithms are in Python and applicable to more general classes of fair PCA problems, such as more than two groups and other fairness criteria.
+The newer version of the algorithm and most up-to-date implementation is available at https://github.com/uthaipon/multi-criteria-dimensionality-reduction.
+The new implementations are in Python and applicable to more general classes of fair PCA problems, such as more than two groups and other fairness criteria.

 # Fair-PCA
 Code of Fair PCA algorithm, introduced in the paper "The Price of Fair PCA: One Extra Dimension" by Samadi S, Tantipongpipat U, Morgenstern J, Singh M, and Vempala S. 32nd Conference on Neural Information Processing Systems (NIPS 2018).
 Please cite this paper (https://papers.nips.cc/paper/8294-the-price-of-fair-pca-one-extra-dimension.pdf) if you plan to use the code.